erhalomer/DSA-210-Omer-Erhal/README.md

 1. Do past sales quantities contain predictive information about future sales?
 2. Do changes in sales price significantly affect sales volume?
+3. Does the purchase (stock intake) quantity affect sales performance after a lag period?
+4. Are there seasonal or periodic sales patterns throughout the year?
+5. How does the USD/TRY exchange rate affect the company’s sales volume and sales prices over time?
 ---

 5️- Hypotheses